marcossilvestrini/learning-lpic-1-102-500/README.md

 The crontab file, /etc/crontab, automatically executes items in several subdirectories (as specified in the crontab file, shown below) at regular periods.

-##### /etc/cron.allow ,/etc/cron.deny

-To allow or deny access to specific users, crontab uses the files /etc/cron.allow and /etc/cron.deny.\
-Based on the existence of /etc/cron.allow and /etc/cron.deny files, crontab decides whom to give access to cron in following order.

-If cron.allow exists – only the users listed in the file cron.allow will get an access to crontab.\
-If cron.allow does not exist – all users except the users listed into cron.deny can use crontab If neither of the file exists – only the root can use crontab\
-If a user is listed in both cron.allow and cron.deny – that user can use crontab.

 ##### /var/spool/cron/ , /etc/cron.d

 /var/spool/cron is where the individual user crontabs live.
 As user, crontab -e edits the corresponding file in /var/spool/cron.